 DTI’s passive damping systems reduce resonant vibrations that cause unwanted noise and harmful vibration.
-Our systems are designed to meet each customer’s exacting requirements and schedule, resulting in a solution built to deliver outstanding performance and value.
-DTI’s approach is superior to off-the-shelf alternatives.
+Our systems can be designed to meet each customer’s requirements and schedule, resulting in a solution built to deliver outstanding performance and value.
+DTI offers both innovative standard products and application-specific damping solutions.

 Adaptive Designs Using Analytical Tools

-We optimize every vibration control solution using analytical tools such as Finite Element Analysis.
+We optimize our vibration control solutions using analytical tools and innovative standard products.